How to build a brand that stands out?

 Embrace a brand villain

 Consider your brand has a villain.
 What epic story doesn't have a villain?
 A hero's nemesis.
-It can be the inspiration you need to pick out, something that differentiates you.
+It can inspire you to pick out something that differentiates you.

 What would Luke Skywalker be without Darth Vader?
 What would Batman be without the Joker?
 Simba and Scar?
 Every story needs a villain.

-Apple simply highlight differences and generally ends with Apple saying, "No, I don't have that problem."
+Apple highlights differences and ends by saying, "No, I don't have that problem."

 Does your brand need an enemy?